dacrands/ww1WikiGraphs/README.md

 ww1_data = pd.read_html(url)
 dframe = DataFrame(ww1_data[0])
 ```

-It's that easy!
-Getting the data to have the indices and data types you'd like, however, is a bit more difficult.
-Note this will give you
+In the code I pass the URL directly to ```read_html()``` since there was only one (See how I handle multiple urls over at my [BigMenGraphs](https://github.com/dacrands/BigMenGraphs) repo), though this may not be best practice (I will investigate!).
-the data for every country, which while interesting, is beyond the scope of this little project.
+Note this will give you the data for all of the WWI beligerents, which while interesting, is beyond the scope of this little project.

 ### Organizing the data
 I created a new data frame by passing the indices of the countries I wanted (view the data frame to see indices):